Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Content structure and design options

-• Can be a good option for simple websites that use standard content types and don’t have frequent changes to content.
+• Suitable for simple websites that use standard content types and don’t change often.

 Customization and extensions